 I often think of where I am now as a Christian and where I have come from.
 From a background of difficult family life, to being addicted to many things over many years, including an addiction to gambling for around twenty years, to “making a decision for Jesus” that just made life worse; there are so many things that I have left behind and I often look back and bless Jesus for who and what I am today.
-Yet I still follow Jesus and seek to be devoted to him in the best way that I can.
+I still follow Jesus and seek to be devoted to him in the best way that I can.

 With thanksgiving in my heart, I do a lot of looking back, but I actually look to today a whole lot more than I look back.
 I also look to the future, to what God has in store both me, and for City Gates Baptist Church.
 The journey is precious because of the one who guides me, walks with me, and leads me.
 When I speak or write of my own past, it is to say one thing above everything else to those who read me or listen to me.
 It is to say this: If Jesus did it for me, he can do it for you.
 That is the value of looking back.
 Follow the link.